10 financing options for cosmetic surgery

 Cons: You repay the loan with taxed money, creating a situation in which you pay double taxes since you will pay taxes when you eventually withdraw the money in retirement.
 If your plan doesn't allow you to make contributions while you're paying off the loan, you lose out on tax benefits and asset growth for the repayment period.
 If you leave your job for any reason before the loan has been repaid, you must repay the 401(k) loan or else it is reported as taxable income.
 Plus, if you are younger than 59 1/2 years old and leave your job, you suffer an additional 10 percent penalty.
 "Depending on your tax bracket, you could stand to lose up to 45 percent of the loan balance to federal income tax or more if there is state income tax," says New York City financial planner Jeffrey Woolf.

 Pros: If you can't get credit elsewhere, it might be your only option.
 Terms can be excellent.
 Your loved one may be flexible should you make a late payment.

 Cons: You will feel really bad if you default on the agreement.
 If you don't pay interest, the lender doesn't stand to benefit financially.
 It jeopardizes the relationship.
 Thanksgiving could be hell.

-Dr. Michelle Copeland, a New York City plastic surgeon, has seen patients receive gift certificates for procedures or set up funds through which loved ones can contribute money towards their surgery.
+Dr. Michelle Copeland, a New York City plastic surgeon, has seen patients receive gift certificates for procedures or set up funds through which loved ones can contribute money toward their surgery.

 Pros: You get the gift you want (instead of that tacky holiday sweater or that crazy-expensive wine bottle opener you can't wait to regift).
 You don't have to come up with the money yourself.
 It doesn't affect your credit (which can be good or bad).
 Your request could rally emotional and social support for your pending surgery.